 The Blue Ridge National Heritage Area focus on five heritage topics: agriculture, Cherokee, music, craft and natural.
 In conjunction, they do an amazing job promoting our small towns, museums, state parks, scenic byways and much more.
 A land of mountain wilderness, waterfalls, Cherokee tradition, string bands, and artist studios, this is truly a region with a personality like no other.

-We at RomanticAsheville.com Travel Guide are delighted to help support them with our 2017 Waterfalls Calendar fundraiser.
+We at RomanticAsheville.com Travel Guide were delighted to help support them with our Giving Calendar fundraiser.

 There are two ways to find top things to do in the area.
 Follow the Blue Ridge Heritage Trail, finding 70 exhibit signs at key sites that tell the story of the location with a new map and guide.